 Different Ways to Trek to Everest Base Camp

-- Doing an organized tour through an agency is a good option if you are alone or not confident to do the trek unassisted, it is an easier and safer but more expensive option.
+- Doing an organized tour through an agency is a good option if you are alone, not confident to do the trek unassisted, or don’t feel like spending hours planning your Everest Base Camp trek itinerary.
+It is an easier and safer but more expensive option.

 - Doing it yourself is not hard and plane, bus or jeep tickets from Kathmandu to Lukla is the only thing that you have to organize.
 You follow a very clear path, everybody stays in the same little “towns” with many tea houses, it is not necessary to book anything.